 As part of the drive towards automating and scaling data linkage, Cleaton highlights how the Reproducible Analytical Pipeline (RAP) paradigm is enhancing the traditional bespoke method of analysis, including data linkage.
 By incorporating elements of software engineering, data linkage pipelines can be made reproducible, auditable, efficient, and high-quality.

 The most exciting digital transformation I’ve seen has been the subtle but impactful shift in upskilling of analysts and engineers, as they move away from tedious and repetitive work on bespoke scripts and towards more efficient coding methods that free up time for innovative research and experimentation.
-As analysts develop their coding skills, we’re starting to see cases where that dedicated coding and design time has automated weeks or months of manual data input or transformations.”
+As analysts develop their coding skills, we’re starting to see cases where that dedicated coding and design time has been able to automate months of manual data input.”

-Cleaton, who spent much of her early career as a academic researcher, highlighted her enthusiasm for being able to support people traditionally from statistical, social research or economics backgrounds in a way that took some of the drudgery away from their roles and tapped into their creative potential in a way that “brings us closer to unlocking the full value of citizens’ data and helping society plan for the future,” she added.
+Spending much of her early career as a academic researcher, Cleaton highlighted her enthusiasm for being able to develop individuals from statistical, social research or economics backgrounds by tapping into their creative potential in and “brings us closer to unlocking the full value of citizens’ data and helping society plan for the future,” she added.

 Alongside Cleaton’s mentoring role at the ONS, Cleaton has been spearheading the modernisation of the RDMF’s Inter-Departmental Business Register.

 Cleaton’s primary responsibility lies in driving the transformation of the RDMF’s Business Index.
-Through the application of open-source software, Cleaton and her colleagues have been able to leverage deterministic and probabilistic data linkage, automated linkage methods that rely on the balancing of evidence to determine whether entities in disparate data systems can be considered the same.
+Through the application of open-source software, Cleaton and her colleagues have been able to leverage deterministic and probabilistic data linkage, that is, automated linkage methods that relies on the balancing of evidence to determine whether entities in disparate data systems can be considered the same.

 “The modernisation of the Inter-Departmental Business Register (IDBR) has needed to adapt to the rapid expansion of small, online businesses, crucial to understanding the job market and industrial growth.
 Machine learning has been a major driver of the probabilistic data linkage we use.
 The Ministry of Justice’s award-winning ML model, Splink, has made it possible for us to update records near real-time for researchers and policymakers at a scale of over 100 million records.”